How to use new iPhone alarms in iOS 14 - 9to5Mac

 Among the more modest tweaks to the iPhone’s UI with iOS 14 is a redesigned Clock app.
-While it is nice to see the rotating dial replaced with a more efficient number pad, there are some confusing aspects to the new interface.
+While there are some upsides to the new design that partially gets rid of the wheel picker, there are some confusing aspects to the new interface.
 Read along for how to use the new iPhone alarms in iOS 14 and where the Bedtime tab has moved.

+Update 8/18: With the iOS 14 developer beta 5, Apple has added back a scroll wheel picker to the small orange time for alarms.
+Head below for a look at how it works in action.

 The Clock app on iPhone with iOS 14 is simpler in some ways but also a bit counterintuitive in others.
 Below we’ll look at how to best use iPhone alarms as well where the Bedtime tab now lives and more.